 In Appendix \ref{subapp:refinement_whitening_observations}, we discuss a refinement of the intermediate quantity $\widetilde{\V r}$ produced by the pre-processing step under the same statistical model as described in Sect. \ref{subsubsec:statistical_modeling} or in Appendix \ref{subapp:refinement_statistical_model}.
-It leads to a better stability and robustness of the method for datasets recorded under bad observing conditions\footnote{Since the notion of \textit{observing conditions} is relative and can be characterized by several metrics (e.g., Strehl ratio, coherence time, air mass, etc.), we did not find quantitative values for these measures indicating the strict use of the variant version described in Appendix \ref{subapp:refinement_whitening_observations}.
+It can be noted that overlapping patches should be used with this refinement, and that the patch shape can be either squared or circular.
+This alternative approach leads to a better stability and robustness of the method for datasets recorded under bad observing conditions\footnote{Since the notion of \textit{observing conditions} is relative and can be characterized by several metrics (e.g., Strehl ratio, coherence time, air mass, etc.), we did not find quantitative values for these measures indicating the strict use of the variant version described in Appendix \ref{subapp:refinement_whitening_observations}.
 This large effort would require the processing of hundreds of datasets, which is left for future work.
 Qualitatively, we observed that datasets impacted by a bright wind-driven halo, displaying the same apparent motion than the objects of interest, are more subject to lead to an increased false alarm rate without the pre-processing described in Appendix \ref{subapp:refinement_whitening_observations}.}.
 However, the computational burden of this variant is increased by a factor $2 \times K$, typically lying in $\llbracket 100 ; 250 \rrbracket$ for the VLT/SPHERE instrument.
 For these reasons, this variant is not applied by default in the following.
 We recommend to apply it, in a second step, when the training, validation, or inference results are clearly impacted by a significant number of false alarms, much higher than expected, which is an unambiguous sign of the limited fidelity to the observations of the pre-processing procedure used by default.